Anita Stewart: Anita Stewart Productions: 1918–1922

 Anxious to move to Hollywood, and promised opportunities to acquire quality directors and film roles, she contractually formed Anita Stewart Productions with Mayer in 1917.
-Steward’s husband and former co-star Rudolph Cameron, who she had married secretly in 1917, was enlisted as her business manager.
+Stewart's husband and former co-star Rudolph Cameron, who she had married secretly in 1917, was enlisted as her business manager.

 Vitagraph moved quickly to open litigation against Stewart for breach of contract, claiming that she was under obligation to the studio until 31 January 1918.
-Stewart’s claims of illness or disability were rejected by the court, and she was made liable for all the days absent from the set.
+Stewart's claims of illness or disability were rejected by the court, and she was made liable for all the days absent from the set.
 The settlement included $70,000 compensation to Vitagraph and a loss of revenue from her films.
-The decision is still cited today in actor-studio legal disputes.
+The decision is still cited today in actor–studio legal disputes.

 Despite this initial setback, Anita Stewart Productions proceeded to make Virtuous Wives (1918).
 This was the first of the seventeen feature films that her production outfit completed between 1918 and 1922.
 After this successful production, Stewart and Mayer moved to Hollywood in 1919, operating at the facilities of the Selig Polyscope Company.

 As actress-producer, Stewart enlisted filmmaker Lois Weber as a writer-director.
-At the time, Weber enjoyed her own studio provided by Universal Pictures, where she “controlled every aspect of production” creating films that advanced her “conservative moral universe.”
-The Stewart-Weber collaboration produced the “unapologetically commercial” A Midnight Romance (1919), an adaption of a Marion Orth mystery-romance and Mary Regan (1919), another romance.
+At the time, Weber enjoyed her own studio provided by Universal Pictures, where she "controlled every aspect of production" creating films that advanced her "conservative moral universe."
+The Stewart-Weber collaboration produced the "unapologetically commercial" A Midnight Romance (1919), an adaption of a Marion Orth mystery-romance and Mary Regan (1919), another romance.

 An accomplished pianist and composer, Stewart wrote the music and lyrics for both films.